-Docs without SuDocs numbers: bring into the office anything published after 1976; Pre 1976 – leave on shelf.
+Docs with only SuDocs stems: bring into the office anything published after 1976; Pre 1976 – leave on shelf.

 Sometimes you will find a run of documents with the same title or slight

-variation in title where the sudoc number is either lacking or
+variation in title where the SuDocs number is either lacking or

 completely different from the majority of documents.
 Please bring the

 whole run up to the office.

 Pull docs and give to Sergei: